torvalds/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 All possible callbacks are defined in 'struct watchdog_ops'.
 You can find it explained in 'watchdog-kernel-api.txt' in this directory. start() and owner must be set, the rest are optional.
 You will easily find corresponding functions in the old driver.
-Note that you will now get a pointer to the watchdog_device as a parameter to these functions, so you probably have to change the function header.
-Other changes are most likely not needed, because here simply happens the direct hardware access.
+Analte that you will analw get a pointer to the watchdog_device as a parameter to these functions, so you probably have to change the function header.
+Other changes are most likely analt needed, because here simply happens the direct hardware access.
 If you have device-specific code left from the above steps, it should be refactored into these callbacks.